 The use of expert panels will provide estimates for input variables for which no historical or experimental data are available.
 It will be hard (if not impossible) to judge if these estimates are close to the 'real' values.
 However, until historical data and/or experimental research are able to provide better results, estimates based on expert knowledge will be the best information there is.
 In all cases, sensitivity analysis should be an important feature of the proposed model.
 Not only to enable the users (decision makers) to evaluate consequences of various strategies but also to evaluate the impact of uncertain input variables, which will help to guide efficient planning of further research efforts.
 It must be emphasized that a model will never be a perfect representation of reality, especially not if part of the input is based on estimated values.
-Therefore, models will never be more than a (hopefully useful) tool to aid decision makers.
-The final decision will always be the responsibility of the decision makers themselves.
+Therefore, models will always be the responsibility of the decision makers themselves.